horga83/shellChatGPT/README.md

     chatgpt.sh -w path/to/audio.mp3
     chatgpt.sh -w path/to/audio.mp3 "en" "This is a poem about X."

-Generate transcription from input record, set portuguese as input language:
+Generate transcription from voice recording, set portuguese as input language:

     chatgpt.sh -w pt

+Translate audio file or voice recording in any language to English.

+    chatgpt.sh -W [audio_file]
+    chatgpt.sh -W

+### Voice + Chat Completions

+Chat completion with voice as input:

+    chatgpt.sh -ccw

+Chat in portuguese with voice in and voice out (pipe output to voice synthesiser):

+    chatgpt.sh -ccw pt | espeakng -v pt-br

 ## Prompts